borine/bluez-alsa/.github/ISSUE_TEMPLATE/1-problem-report.md

 ### Problem

-> A clear and concise description of what the bug is.
+> A clear and concise description of what the problem is.
-> If possible, please check if the bug still exists in the master branch (or
+> If possible, please check if the problem still exists in the master branch
-> the latest release if you are not using it already).
+> (or the latest release if you are not using it already).

 ### Reproduction steps